All Episodes

 They didn't maintain them.

-Then they sold them at auction, and they had none.
+Then they sold them at auction and they had none.

-Now, remember that that big hydroxychloroquine study.
+Now, remember that big hydroxychloroquine study?

 It was pushed and published by Lancet, the ever prestigious medical publication.

-Three authors of a large study that last month found that the anti-malarials provided no benefit to treating COVID-19 infections while increasing the risk of heart problems and death.
+Well, they've now retracted it from the Wall Street Journal, three authors of a large study that last month found that the anti-malarials provided no benefit to treating COVID-19 infections while increasing the risk of heart problems and death.

 They retracted their findings.